jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ---

 Do you think our politics is healthy?
 If you're content with the political atmosphere today and enjoy being a Conservative or Progressive (or more likely being anti-Conservative or anti-Progressive), then don't read this book.
-Any ammunication you find to fight your enemy can just as well apply to you.
+You'll only be looking for ammunication to fight your enemy but in truth, it'll apply just as well to your side.

 We're here to rise above the hate and improve our politics.